documentcloud/underscore-contrib/docs/underscore.array.builders.js.md

 #### insert

-Given an array, an index and a value, insert the value at this index in the array.
+Given an array (or array-like object), an index and a value, insert the value at this index in the array.
 The value that was previously at this index shifts one position up, together with any values that may come after it. `_.insert` modifies the array in place and also returns it.
 Useful shorthand for `Array.prototype.splice.call(array, index, 0, value)`.

 ```javascript
 var array = [1, 2, 3];